fxx40a3/Research/README.md

 Handwritten Digit Recognition using Neural Network Image Classification with Convolutional Neural Networks (CNNs) Using Pytorch Human Pose Estimation with OpenCVUsing
-Age and Gender Prediction from Image Using Pytorch Face detection using Cascade Classifier using OpenCV-Python Face recognition using Artificial Intelligence
+Face detection using Cascade Classifier using OpenCV-Python Face recognition using Artificial Intelligence
 Face recognition using GUI